-One of my rescue pups is a chiweenie and they have easily turned into one of my favorite breeds so I want to discuss my experiences so far.
-I was skeptical of the name myself until Google confirmed this is in fact a name given to a canine a couple years ago.
+One of my rescue pups is a chiweenie, and they have easily turned into one of my favorite breeds, so I want to discuss my experiences so far.
+I was skeptical of the name myself until Google confirmed this is in fact a name given to a canine a couple of years ago.
 The most common name for this dog is chiweenie.
 They are also referred to with numerous other names including the Mexican hot dog, German taco, Choxie, Doxihuahua, and the Cheewie.

 Chiweenie and Health